GabbyJ/Python/README.md

 <p><strong>June 25, Tuesday</strong></p>
 <p>Today I learned about variable scopes.
 I stumbled across global variables during the quiz game, but I figured I should actually learn them so I know and not just guess.
 So I now know LEGB.
 Like PEMDA, but for varibales.
 I also refreshed on sorting and learned about the lambda function and a sorting module.
 I properly learned try/except today.
 I stumbled across this at some point, but don't remember when.
 Could be good for catching errors.</p>
 <p>I feel like I have enough concepts under my belt, that I will now start Django tomorrow.
 Really excited!</p>
+<p><strong>June 26, Wednesday</strong></p>
+<p>Ok, so I'm guilty here... started the Django video, then saw a related video for Web Scraping.
+I click ed it and that's what I focused on today.
+Unfortunately I'm having import issues that I'm trying to figure out.
+Everything is successfully installed, but it doesn't work in my code.
+Beautiful Soup 4, requests, bs4, nothing.
+A lot of googling today.
+At this point, I don't want to even start Django until I figure out this install, import issue.
+If web scraping doesn't work, Django most likely won't work either.</p>
+<p>I also did more with that logo I was supposed to be working on.
+Close. </p>